SSAHK/ssahk.github.io/_posts/2015-2-28-mentoring.md

 This programme aims to develop lasting relationships between surgeons and medical students, and enhance your understanding in the daily routine and lives of surgeons.

+Mentee application is now open for students of Year 1 and 2.
+(Graduation year 2019 and 2020)

 ## Aim
-- foster connections between surgeons and students
+- To foster connections between surgeons and students
-- introduce students to surgery
+- To introduce students to surgery
-- provide assistance to medical students
+- To provide assistance to medical students
-- let medical students to explore the daily routine and lives of surgeons
+- To let students explore the daily routine and lives of surgeons

 ## Specialties
-- General Surgery
+- General Surgery (外科)
-- Paediatric Surgery
+- Paediatric Surgery (小兒外科)
-- Urology
+- Urology (泌尿外科)
-- Neurosurgery
+- Neurosurgery (腦外科)
-- Plastic Surgery
+- Plastic Surgery (整形外科)
-- Cardiothoracic Surgery
+- Cardiothoracic Surgery (心胸肺外科)

 ## Matching
 Mentors and mentees will be matched based on their personal profile and comment interest and expectations.